City Guide for: Kulusuk, Greenland

 Tasiilaq

-Tasiilaq, the largest town on Ammassalik Island, offers a glimpse into modern Greenlandic life blended with traditional Inuit culture.
-Explore the colorful houses dotting the rugged landscape, visit the local museum to learn about the region's history, and witness the daily routines of the community.
-The surrounding mountains provide a stunning backdrop for hiking and photography.
+Tasiilaq, the largest town on Ammassalik Island, offers a glimpse into modern Greenlandic life intertwined with traditional Inuit culture.
+Explore the colorful houses dotting the rocky landscape, visit the local museum to learn about the region's history and art, and witness the stunning Sermilik Fjord filled with icebergs.
+Hiking trails abound, offering breathtaking views of the surrounding mountains and glaciers.

 Travel Time